The Presidential Electoral System Under the New Constitution

 A candidate must be nominated by at least 2,000 voters in at least 24 out of the 47 Counties; via a political party or as an independent.

 The President is elected by popular vote.
-However, the winner must secure the popular vote i.e., garner more than half the votes cast, and secure 25% of the vote in at least 24 Counties.
+However, the winner must not only secure the popular vote i.e., garner more than half the votes cast, they must secure the wide vote i.e., at least 25% of the vote in at least 24 Counties.

 (Click the above link to see the list of those officially gazetted to run for election.)